gocrane/crane-scheduler/doc/dynamic-scheduler.md

 ## Introduction
 Native scheduler of kubernetes can only schedule pods by resource request, which can easily cause a series of load uneven problems:
-- for some nodes, the actual load is not much diffent from the resource request, which leads to a very high probability of stability problems for these nodes
+- for some nodes, the actual load is not much different from the resource request, which will lead to a very high probability of stability problems.
-- for other nodes, the actual load is much smaller than the resource request, which may lead to a huge waste of resources
+- for others, the actual load is much smaller than the resource request, which will lead to a huge waste of resources.

-To solve these problems, Dynamic scheduler   builds a simple but efficient model based on actual node utilization data，and filters out those nodes with high load, which makes the cluster more balanced.
+To solve these problems, Dynamic scheduler builds a simple but efficient model based on actual node utilization data，and filters out those nodes with high load to balance the cluster.
 ## Design Details
 ### Architecture
 <img src="Dynamic-scheduler.png" align=“center” width="600" height="350"/>

-As shown above, Dynamic scheduler relies on `Prometheus` and `Node-exporter` to collect and aggregate metrics data, and consists of two components:
+As shown above, Dynamic scheduler relies on `Prometheus` and `Node-exporter` to collect and aggregate metrics data, and it consists of two components:
 - `Node-annotator` periodically pulls data from Prometheus and marks them with timestamp on the node in the form of annotations.
-- `Dynamic plugin` reads the load data directly from the node's annotation, filters and scores candidates base on a simple algorithm.
+- `Dynamic plugin` reads the load data directly from the node's annotation, filters and scores candidates based on a simple algorithm.

 ###  Scheduler Policy
 Dynamic provides a default [scheduler policy](../deploy/manifests/policy.yaml) and supports user-defined policies.
 The default policy reies on following metrics: